-Khaliat Nahal/Honeycomb Bread
+Khaliat Nahal/Honeycomb Bread - Step by Step

 This is one of the most delicious Arabic breads ever!
 Khaliat al Nahal (known by many as Khaliat Nahal) simply means Bee's Hive.
 This is due to the bread's resemblance to a honeycomb and for the sweet, honey-flavored topping it's glazed with.

 It's a 'softer_than_cotton' type of bread, with some cheese filling in every bun, and a sweet glaze on top.
 I did a lot of experimenting with various different recipes to finally come up with my own master, no-fail recipe.
-Here it is:

-First you need to make the glaze/syrup.
+First prepare the glaze/syrup.

 Boil the sugar, water and saffron together for a few minutes until it is slightly thickened.
 Remove from the heat and add the honey.
 Mix and set aside to cool completely.